kfatehi/ydm/README.md

-**Warning** This is pre-release software.
-I don't recommend you to try it unless you're sure it does what you expect which most likely means you contributed code to it.

----

 # ydm

 `ydm` is a command line tool to help manage and automate the complexity encountered in sophisticated uses of Docker.